 If you do not want to use a WordPress plugin to redirect the homepage, you can do that by writing code.

-To do that, you need to login to your WordPress dashboard.
+To do that, you need to login into your WordPress dashboard.
 Then, navigate to Appearance > Theme Editor.

-Now look for a file called 404.php or create one if it does not exist one.
+Now look for a file called 404.php or create one if it does not exist.
 Then, copy the following code;

 <?php header("HTTP/1.1 301 Moved Permanently"); header("Location: ".get_bloginfo('url')); exit(); ?>